agentzh/code2ebook/README.md

     -l
     --line-numbers        Display source code line numbers in the HTML output.

+    -o DIR
+    --out-dir DIR         Specify DIR as the target directory holding the HTML output.
+Default to "html_out".

     -x
     --cross-reference     Turn on cross referencing links in the HTML output.